 3. Listen to the client

 What requirements does the client have?
 Where is the emphasis on?
 Video is often leading for corporate events.
-For instance the clients decides on a big LED screen to show presentations and create the setting of the room, and light is added to support the LED and highlight the speaker.
+For instance, the client decides on a big LED screen to show presentations and create the setting of the room, and light is added to support the LED and highlight the speaker.
 Or light (and LED fixtures) are leading and used to set a particular mood.

 4. Time is always an added value

 When using time code for shows, take your time to do the programming.
 Do not assume that this is done as quickly as doing lighting live.
 A good guideline is 1 hour of programming for 1 minute of show.
 Time coding certainly has an added value, but it’s good to take into account that last minute changes are very difficult because it takes so much time to make.

 In general for programming you could say more time is always better.
 The more fixtures, the more time it takes for something to look good.
 More time to make good positions.
 Time is always an added value.

 The newer LED fixtures are controllable from the lighting desk as well as from video systems.
 For example LED strips can easily be controlled from the lighting desk for simple effects such as twinkling.
 Controlling from video systems is often used for more diverse effects, such as pictures, but this also takes a lot more time to program for the video team.